Historic abuse in north Wales

 Victims and witnesses who have information about historic abuse can contact Operation Pallial incident room on 0800 118 1199.

 Can we help?

-If you need independent advice and support before contacting the incident room please contact our Investigation and Advice Officers who are on hand Monday to Friday, between 9am and 5pm to help.
-Click here for our contact details.
+If you need independent advice and support from the Children's Commissioner for Wales' office before contacting the incident room please contact our Investigation and Advice Officers who are on hand Monday to Friday, between 9am and 5pm to help.

 The Macur Review

 This independent review is chaired by Mrs Justice Macur DBE.
 The purpose of the review is to consider the scope of Sir Ronald Waterhouse’s inquiry into the abuse of children in care in the Gwynedd and Clwyd Council areas.
 Mrs Justice Macur will also look at whether any specific allegations of child abuse which should have been looked at were not investigated by the Waterhouse inquiry.

 Following completion of the review, recommendations will be presented by Mrs Justice Macur to the Secretary of State for Justice and the Secretary of State for Wales.

 Anyone with information that could help the review is invited to contact the Secretary to the review on firstname.lastname@example.org